Lifestyle

 Active Hobbies

-Don’t think for a second that baby boomer retirees are sedentary and that we’re “settin’ out on the front porch in rockin’ chairs whittling the day away”.
-Our cohort is super active.
-We are the generation that invented exercise videos, Participation commercials, and “sweating to the oldies.”
+Don’t think for a second that baby boomers and Gen X retirees are sedentary and that we’re “settin’ out on the front porch in rockin’ chairs, whittling the day away”.
+Our cohorts is super active.
+We are the generation that invented exercise videos, the Particip-ACTIOn Commercials with Hal and Joanne, and, embarrassingly, “sweating to the oldies.”

 4 out of 5 Older Adults Choose Active Pursuits